keras-team/keras/README.md

 Keras Core is a new multi-backend implementation of the Keras API, with support for TensorFlow, JAX, and PyTorch.

+**WARNING:** At this time, this package is highly experimental.
+It has rough edges and not everything might work as expected.
+We are currently hard at work improving it.

+Once ready, this package will become Keras 3.0 and subsume `tf.keras`.

 ## Local installation

 Keras Core is compatible with Linux and MacOS systems.
 To install it locally: